SolidWallOfCode/txn_box/doc/txn-box.en.rst

 Variables
 +++++++++

 A set of variables is maintained for each transaction.
-These can be set with the "set-var" action, which takes a variable name and value.
+These can be set with the "set-var" directive, which takes a variable name and value.
 The value can be later retrieved with the extractor "var" passing the name of the variable in the extension.
 E.g. to set the "thing" variable to the host in the client request ::